 Learning to swim in a controlled, patrolled environment – like a local pool, or at the beach with your local swimming club – is a great way to develop confidence in and around the water.
 Joining a swimming club, surf club, group or team (or just hanging around by the local pool) is also a fantastic way to engage with your community and make local friends.

-Always remember the golden rule to stay safe: when in doubt, don’t go out!
+And always remember the golden rule to stay safe: when in doubt, don’t go out!